Dragon Ball Z: Androids Saga

 Cell successfully absorbs Android 17, becoming considerably more powerful, but Vegeta returns to the battle, having greatly elevated his power, and easily overpowers him.
 However, Vegeta allows Cell to absorb Android 18, believing that his "perfect form" will be no match for his Super Saiyan power.
-Vegeta is subsequently defeated, with Cell sarcastically thanking him for helping him achieve perfection.
+Vegeta is subsequently defeated, with Cell mockingly thanking him for helping him achieve perfection.

-Cell allows everyone to live for the time being and announces his fighting tournament to decide the fate of the Earth, known as the "Cell Games".
+Cell allows everyone to live for the time being and announces a fighting tournament to decide the fate of the Earth, known as the "Cell Games".
 Goku, recovered from the heart virus and having reached the zenith of the Super Saiyan form, takes on Cell at the tournament.
 Goku eventually realizes that Cell is far too powerful for him to handle, and forfeits the fight to the astonishment of everyone else.
 Goku proclaims that Gohan will be able to defeat Cell.
 Though initially outclassed, Gohan is eventually able to tap into his latent power and achieve the Super Saiyan 2 transformation after Android 16 sacrifices himself in a failed attempt to kill Cell.
 Refusing to accept defeat, Cell prepares to self-destruct and destroy the Earth.

 Goku uses his Instant Transmission ability to teleport himself and Cell to King Kai's planet, where Cell explodes and kills everyone there.
 However, Cell survives the blast and returns to Earth more powerful than ever, where he promptly murders Trunks, but Gohan unleashes the totality of his power in a massive Kamehameha wave and obliterates Cell for good.

 The Dragon Balls are then used to revive everyone that was killed by Cell, while Goku chooses to remain in the afterlife, refusing an offer by his friends to use the Namekian Dragon Balls to bring him back.
 Trunks returns to his timeline and uses his bolstered power to finally slay the Future Androids and Cell.